aewhite100/UCSB-Smithsonian-R-workshop/computer-setup.md

 title: Computer Setup
 ---

-***WIS 6934 students will need their own laptops set up with R by week 2, Git by week 10, and SQL by week 13.***
+***Students will need their own laptops and a github account username by week 1.***

-### R
+### Cloud computing for Smithsonian Scholars

-Download and install the [R base system](http://cran.rstudio.com/) and [RStudio](http://www.rstudio.com/products/rstudio/download/).
-Both are needed.
-Installing RStudio will not automatically install R.
+One major obstacle to learning scientific computing is having the proper hardware and software.
+Instead of wasting our time troubleshooting frustrating installation roadblocks, we have decided to sidestep that challenge by providing a ready made cloud computing environment for each of the UCSB-Smithsonian Scholars.
+The only requirements are an internet connection and a web browser, meaning a chromebook could easily be used to work through all of the assignments for the course.
+Specific directions for logging on and using the web portal are posted in the Gaucho Space course documents.

 ### GitHub